 At La Belle Amie Vineyard in Little River, the annual “St. Patrick’s Saturday Bonfire,” noon-5 p.m.
-Saturday, falls in between the site’s “Remember When Oldies Fest” on March 11 and “Spring Big Band Fest” on March 25.
+Saturday, March 18.

 Vicki Weigle, La Belle Amie’s owner, called the vineyard “the quintessential venue for celebrations,” at the start of spring or in any season.

 “From Groundhog Day to St. Pat’s Day to New Year’s Day,” Weigle said, “if we can find a reason to host a gathering of folks, …we’ll most likely celebrate it.
 Life is too short to keep things bottled up.”

 Also, such fests where admission is charged each come with a $3 discount for patrons who bring two canned/nonperishable food donations.
 Weigle said all the donated food go to North Strand Helping Hand,. in Longs, from a partnership begun with the vineyard in early 2008.

 “The program was well-received by our visitors/patrons, who are absolutely the greatest customers in the world,” Weigle said.
 “The demand for food donations remains high, so we have made the discount for donated food a permanent part of our admissions program.

 “What is so heartwarming is that even our festival club members – who prepay their annual admissions – bring food for Helping Hand for each event.
 The total food donation for our ‘Winter Parrot Head Fest,’ Feb.
 25, exceeded 3,000 pounds.”